djoshea/eraasr/README.md

 ERAASR (Estimation and Removal of Array Artifacts via Sequential principal components Regression) is an algorithm for removing electrical stimulation artifacts from multielectrode array recordings.

+Note: if you are looking for the version that works with Neuropixels recordings, please contact me (Github handle at Stanford).
+This version should be published shortly and differs meaningfully from the version in this repo, although the concept is similar.

 Journal of Neural Engineering (accepted manuscript): http://iopscience.iop.org/article/10.1088/1741-2552/aaa365

 Preprint on bioRxiv: https://www.biorxiv.org/content/early/2017/09/07/185850.